arracinim/Sewers-Rover/README.md

 Model implemented with YOLO v3.
 App created with Dash

 **IMPORTANT**
+If you want to run the application locally:

-- You must download the data from this link: https://drive.google.com/u/1/uc?export=download&confirm=RvgA&id=10777tL9PnvYKCxK78tSM_xSB_gsUXN-1
+1. You must download the data of the model from this link: https://drive.google.com/u/1/uc?export=download&confirm=RvgA&id=10777tL9PnvYKCxK78tSM_xSB_gsUXN-1
-- Then copy both folders in the project folder (This folder contains all the data requiered for YOLO V3 model)
+2. Then copy and paste both folders inside the project folder (This folder contains all the data requiered for YOLO V3 model)
-- Finally inside the main folder of the project run the command:
+3. Finally inside the main folder of the project run the command:

 ```
 python index.py